 The transformative power of pets

-If you’ve ever had the experience of returning home after a challenging day and knowing that no matter what happened, your dog will greet you with a wagging tail and a loving nuzzle, then you can understand the power pets can play in the transmission of the feeling of unconditional love.
-I personally have had direct experiences with dogs, but the variety of animals that people can connect with is unlimited, cats, birds, snakes, hamsters, horses, turtles, and beyond.
+If you’ve ever come home after a challenging day, knowing that no matter what happened, your dog will greet you with a wagging tail and a loving nuzzle, then you understand the powerful role pets can play in transmitting the feeling of unconditional love.
+I’ve had direct experiences with dogs, but people can form connections with a wide variety of animals—cats, birds, snakes, hamsters, horses, turtles, and beyond.

 The Multifaceted Rewards of Animal Companionship